 Support and Wellbeing Worker (LD lead)

 Monika has worked for Centre 404 since 2008, supporting parents/carers of young adults going through transition process.
 From 2011 she worked with parents of children and young adults offering support and information on education, welfare benefits, health and social care.
-Recently Monika joined CCS in a role supporting parents and carers of people with learning disabilities and autism.
+Monika joined CCS in a role supporting parents and carers of people with learning disabilities and autism.

 Communications and HR Assistant